 Theories, models and disciplines

 In academic writing, some types of nouns are often incorrectly capitalized.
 The table below shows academic terms that should not be capitalized.
-Proper nouns within these terms retain their capitalization.
+Note, though, that proper nouns within these terms are still capitalized as usual.

 |Theories||string theory, psychoanalytic theory, Einstein’s theory of relativity|